 Ability to take initiative, work independently, and work in a team environment.

-We prefer candidates who have experience working on education or related social science research projects, experience/interest in computer science education, and/or interest in data visualization.
+We prefer candidates who have experience working on education or related social science research projects and experience or interest in computer science education.

 Starting salary: $48,000.
 Commensurate with experience.